Heating blanket safety

 - Never use a wet electric heating blanket, and don’t wash electrical blankets that are not approved for machine or hand washing.

-- Don’t fold the blanket when it’s turned on.
+- Don’t fold or ball up the blanket when it’s turned on.
 Doing so can concentrate heat unevenly, increasing the risk of burns.
-Also, try tying underblankets to your mattress to maintain even heat distribution during use.

-- Don’t lay on top of an overblanket; this can cause electrical wire damage and cause injury.
+- Don’t lay on top of an over blanket; this can cause electrical wire damage and cause injury or create a fire hazard.

 - To avoid fire hazards, keep the blanket off when you’re out of the room or not actively using it.

-There has been some concern regarding the electromagnetic fields present in electric heating blankets.
-Some believe exposure to these fields may increase cancer risk, mental health issues, and headaches.
-Some studies associate the heat emitted by electric blankets with melatonin disruption, which has been linked with breast cancer development.
-However, the World Health Organization (WHO) regards evidence supporting these links as “highly controversial” because electric blankets present very low exposure levels.
-However, WHO recommends that pregnant women avoid any risk whatsoever and discontinue heating blanket use while pregnant.
+One health concern you might have heard is that the electromagnetic fields present in electric heating blankets may increase cancer risk.
+However, according to the World Health Organization (WHO), evidence supporting these links are “highly controversial” because electric blankets present very low exposure levels so any risk would be extremely small.
+Nevertheless, WHO recommends that pregnant women avoid any potential risk whatsoever and discontinue heating blanket use while pregnant.